awslabs/multi-model-server/README.md

 Logging and exporting an SDK can also be triggered with additional arguments.
 Details are in the following Arguments section.

 #### Arguments:
-1. models: required, <model_name>=<model_path> pairs.
+1. **models**: required, <model_name>=<model_path> pairs.

-    (1) Model path can be a local file path or URI (s3 link, or http link). local file path: path/to/local/model/file or file://root/path/to/model/file
+    (a) Model path can be a local file path or URI (s3 link, or http link). local file path: path/to/local/model/file or file://root/path/to/model/file
         s3 link: s3://S3_endpoint[:port]/...
         http link: http://hostname/path/to/resource

-    (2) Currently, the model file has .model extension, it is actually a zip file with a .model extension packing pre-trained MXNet models and model signature files.
+    (b) Currently, the model file has .model extension, it is actually a zip file with a .model extension packing pre-trained MXNet models and model signature files.
 The details will be explained in **Export existing model** section

-    (3) Multiple models loading are also supported by specifying multiple name path pairs
+    (c) Multiple models loading are also supported by specifying multiple name path pairs
-2. service: optional, our system will load input service module and will initialize MXNet models with the service defined in the module.
-The module should contain a valid class extends our base model service with customized `_preprocess` and `_postprocess` functions.
+2. **service**: optional, the system will load input service module and will initialize MXNet models with the service defined in the module.
+The module should contain a valid class which extends the base model service with customized `_preprocess` and `_postprocess` functions.
-3. port: optional, default is 8080
+3. **port**: optional, default is 8080
-4. host: optional, default is 127.0.0.1
+4. **host**: optional, default is 127.0.0.1
-5. gen-api: optional, this will generate an open-api formated client sdk in build folder.
+5. **gen-api**: optional, this will generate an open-api formated client sdk in build folder.
-6. log-file: optional, log file name.
+6. **log-file**: optional, log file name.
 By default it is "dms_app.log".
-7. log-rotation-time: optional, log rotation time.
+7. **log-rotation-time**: optional, log rotation time.
 By default it is "1 H", which means one hour.
 Valid format is "interval when".
 For weekday and midnight, only "when" is required.
 Check https://docs.python.org/2/library/logging.handlers.html#logging.handlers.TimedRotatingFileHandler for detail values.
-8. log-level: optional, log level.
+8. **log-level**: optional, log level.
 By default it is INFO.
 Possible values are NOTEST, DEBUG, INFO, ERROR AND CRITICAL.
 Check https://docs.python.org/2/library/logging.html#logging-levels

 ## Using the DMS REST API